AidanDavid/Crowdfunding_ETL/README.md

 ### 1. Running the Analysis
-Steps 1, 2, 3 and 4 are all achieved by running all in the .ipynb file To guarantee your environment is comaptible run the followin in your terminal:
+Steps 1, 2, 3 and 4 are all achieved by running all in the .ipynb file To guarantee that your environment is compatible run the following in your terminal:
 ```sh
 pip install -r requirements.txt
 ```